 As a qualified NQE, COPTRZ provides specialist training to enable drone pilots to obtain their permission for commercial operations (PfCO).
 The process of applying for your PfCO involves three key areas; a theory assessment, flight assessment and an operations manual submission to the Civil Aviation Authority (CAA).

-The operations manual is a vital part of your application.
+Submitting drone flight operations manual to the CAA is a vital part of your application.
 It essentially outlines how you are going to use your drone commercially and what safety measures you will have in place during commercial operations.
 The operations manual is specific to your business, therefore the CAA require it to be completed by you as the pilot in command.
 It cannot be completed by anyone else, however, it should be reviewed by an operations manual expert.
 COPTRZ provide this service as part of your CAA PfCO Training Course.

 Completing your operations manual right the first time is important to ensure you get your PfCO as quickly as possible.
 Follow our tips below to ensure you get yours right the first time around.